Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Customers shouldn’t need to work hard to find the answers they need.
 That’s why we launched Sidekick, the powerful “box in the corner” that allows customers to get help at any time, on any page.

 When a customer opens up Sidekick, it anticipates the questions that customers might have at every point of their journey and surfaces those answers directly to them.

 That way customers never need to navigate away from the page they’re on to find the answers they need.
 This helps prevent customers from getting sidetracked as they search for answers, encouraging them to stay on a path that leads to a higher in-cart conversion rate.

-And to cater to those customers who still want to seek self-service the traditional way (through a dedicated Help Site or FAQ page) we make it easy for companies to embed those answers directly on their website with just a few lines of code, without the need to pay for or maintain a separate knowledge base.
+Gladly also caters to those customers who still want to seek self-service the traditional way (through a dedicated Help Site or FAQ page).
+We make it easy for companies to embed those answers directly on their website with just a few lines of code.
+This alleviates the need to pay for or maintain a separate knowledge base.